The real estate industry is one of the oldest and most prominent ones still on the market, but it’s also...

 Property Recommendation Based on Customer Preferences

 Smart, self-learning algorithms on listing websites or built into CRM systems can give property recommendations based on customer preferences.
 AI-infused solutions also work to refine marketing activities.
-For example, by analyzing past purchases, imagery, and messages, AI can suggest how to approach a buyer during every step of the purchase journey.
+For example, by analyzing past purchases, imagery, and messages, AI can suggest approaching a buyer during every step of the purchase journey.

 In 2015, Inman conducted an experiment where a bot and a broker gave property suggestions based on customer preference.
-After a three-day experiment, the bot managed to consistently propose properties that better reflected the preferences of the customer vs. the broker’s suggestions.
+After a three-day experiment, the bot managed to consistently propose properties that better reflected the customer’s preferences vs the broker’s suggestions.

 - Example: Trulia

 Trulia, one of the most popular real estate listing websites in the U.S., has an AI-powered algorithm built into the platform to refine its recommendation system.
 Using machine learning, computer vision, and engagement models, the website learns and remembers customer preferences.
 Trulia’s algorithm even analyzes details included in property images.